veertuinc/anka-docs/content/en/docs/Release Notes/_index.md

 ### TeamCity Plugin version 1.5
 - New feature : Add Eterprise tier authentication/authorization support in TeamCity Plugin to access Controller

-### Upgrade Notes
-- Note     : There is no need to upgrade Anka VM created with 2.0 version to version 2.1.
-- Required : Shared folder is not supported for Catalina Anka VMs.
-We are waiting for Fuse libraries to be updated for Catalina.
-- Required : This release requires upgrade of Anka package on all of your nodes, controller, registery and all plugins.
-- Required : This release requires upgrade of all existing 1.4.X VM templates.
-Use anka start -u {template}/VMUUID command.
-- Required : Version 1.19 of Jenkins Plugin is not fully compatiable with older version sof controller 1.0.14 or 1.0.14.1.
-If you upgrade your plugin to version 1.19, you will need to recreate your Anka Cloud configuration in Jenkins.
-- Required : Https registries have to be re-added in 2.0.